All Episodes

 How do we lower premiums for the American people?

-And if you can lower premiums and create competition, and you've create free market competition, then you're gonna end up with better services because you have more companies competing for your health care dollars.
+And if you can lower premiums and create competition and you create free market competition, then you're going to end up with better services because you have more companies competing for your health care dollars.

 It's not any more complicated than that.

-Said bottom line is GOP health care plan not dead, flurry of talks underway on Capitol Hill to come up with a plan that can get the needed votes for Senator approval.
+Flurry of talks underway on Capitol Hill to come up with a plan that can get the needed votes for Senate approval.

 I'd rather just repeal the thing and let's go from there.